GeotrekCE/Geotrek-admin/docs/install/installation.rst

 ::

-    sudo -u postgres -p 5433 pg_restore -d <your geotrek database> /path/to/your/backup.dump
+    pg_restore -p 5433 -U <your geotrek user> -d <your geotrek database> /path/to/your/backup.dump

 .. warning::